 A discreet, reliable service, we will ship your products direct to your preferred address when you purchase online with our trusted pharmacists.
 We will provide guidance on the best eczema remedy for you and ensure that your order is fulfilled as quickly as possible.
-You won’t find medicated eczema cream or ointment cheaper anywhere else, start a consultation today with The Independent Pharmacy to get your condition under control and relieve the symptoms of dermatitis.
+You won’t find medicated eczema cream or ointment cheaper anywhere else, start an online consultation today with The Independent Pharmacy to get your condition under control and relieve the symptoms of dermatitis.

-Eczema meaning- Eczema is a long-term condition that affects the skin.
+Eczema is a long-term condition that affects the skin.
 It can also be referred to as dermatitis.
 Mild cases of eczema will cause the skin to become dry and itchy.
 It may also become scaly and red, and resemble a rash.
 In more severe cases of eczema, the skin may present with crusting, weeping or bleeding.

 Eczema is a common skin condition affecting approximately one in every five children.
 The condition is slightly less common in adults, only affecting one in every twelve.
 As these statistics suggest, a significant number of children will ‘grow out’ of eczema during their teenage years.

 The skin on our bodies is designed to provide a protective barrier against irritants and infections.
 It consists of three layers; a thin outer layer (epidermis), an elastic middle layer (dermis) and a fatty inner layer (hypodermis).
 All three layers contain skin cells, water and fats that help maintain and protect the condition of the skin.